yophlox/opensrc-pt-engine/README.md

 # opensrc-pt-engine
-oh my open source code
+"open source code pt engine? in gamemaker? sign me up!"
 # what is this?
-as you see this is a custom Pizza Tower Engine (as it isnt final game) that was made in GMS2.
+as you see this is a custom Pizza Tower Engine (thats not built in any builds of pt) that was made in GMS2.
 # can i use this?
-yes you can but it doesnt have any hallways or doors to interact so you have to add them by yourself.
+yes you can but it doesnt have any hallways or doors to interact and go though so you have to add them by yourself.
 # can i use this for my fangame?
-yes you can but credit me Please
+yes you can but credit me and gabergaming please
 # whats the runtime?
-use the 2024 runtime and ide bro
+IDE: v2024.4.0.137 Runtime: v2024.4.0.168